niconm89/Curriculum_Vitae/Readme.md

 ## **Educational Organizations and Voluntary Work**
   + 2014 – Present.
 Regional Student Group Argentina ([RSG-Arg](http://www.rsg-argentina.iscbsc.org))
-    - Description: groups of students and young researchers in Bioinformatics and Computational Biology.
-    - It depends on the International Society of Computational Biology ([ISCB](https://www.iscb.org/)) Student Council ([SC](https://iscbsc.org/)).
+    - The RSG is a group of students and young researchers in Bioinformatics and Computational Biology, that depends on the International Society of Computational Biology ([ISCB](https://www.iscb.org/)) Student Council ([SC](https://iscbsc.org/).
     - Roles: Academic Advisor (2019 – Present); President (2018 – 2019); Secretary (2017); Financial Director (2016);  Collaborator (2014 – 2015).